MW55/Natrix/README.md

 ## Chimera detection
 ### VSEARCH
 VSEARCH is a open-source alternative to the USEARCH toolkit, which aims to functionally replicate the algorithms used by USEARCH for which the source code is not openly available and which are often only rudimentarily described (Rognes et al. 2016).
-Natrix uses as an alternative to UCHIME the VSEARCH uchime3_denovo algorithm to detect chimeric sequences (further referred to as VSEARCH3).
+Natter uses as an alternative to UCHIME the VSEARCH uchime3_denovo algorithm to detect chimeric sequences (further referred to as VSEARCH3).
 The VSEARCH3 algorithm is a replication of the UCHIME2 algorithm with optimized standard parameters.
 The UCHIME2 algorithm is described by R. Edgar 2016 as follows:

 "Given a query sequence *Q*, UCHIME2 uses the UCHIME algorithm to construct a model (*M*), then makes a multiple alignment of *Q* with the model and top hit (*T*, the most similar reference sequence).
 The following metrics are calculated from the alignment: number of differences d<sub>QT</sub> between Q and T and d<sub>QM</sub> between *Q* and *M*, the alignment score (*H*) using eq.
 2 in R. C. Edgar et al. 2011.
 The fractional divergence with respect to the top hit is calculated as div<sub>T</sub> = (d<sub>QT</sub> − d<sub>QM</sub>)/|Q|.
 If divT is large, the model is a much better match than the top hit and the query is more likely to be chimeric, and conversely if div<sub>T</sub> is small, the model is more likely to be a fake."